Important

 Example of sexual harassment on the basis of gender expression:

-A supervisor sexually harasses a female employee by telling her to wear skirts and heels.
+A supervisor sexually harasses a female employee by telling her to wear shorter skirts and higher heels.

-If the harassment was based on your sex, your sexual orientation, your gender identity, or your gender expression, that means it qualifies as “sexual.”
+If the harassment is based on your sex, your sexual orientation, your gender identity, or your gender expression, that means it qualifies as “sexual.”

 Was the behaviour unwelcome?